Ultimate Las Vegas Tipping Guide

 Waitresses record who ordered what based on where they're sitting in the casino, so if you move don't expect the waitress to remember you.
 If you moved, then when she gets to you tell her that you moved and what you ordered.
 Waitresses work different sections of the casino so if you move out of your waitress' section don't expect (or ask) her to come find you to deliver your drink.
 Cocktail waitresses can't bring you food of any kind, not even peanuts, so don't even ask.
 The casino is well stocked, so there's no need to ask whether they have your particular drink—just order what you want since they probably have it, and if they don't the waitress will tell you.

-Just because a cocktail waitress is dressed in a sexy outfit doesn't mean it's okay for you to touch her, or to say naughty things.
+Just because a cocktail waitress might be dressed in a sexy outfit doesn't mean it's okay for you to touch her, or to say naughty things.
 Don't take the drink off the tray yourself, because that can upset the balance of the tray and cause the waitress to drop it.
-Don't ask a cocktail waitress which slot machines are the loosest—all slots in a casino generally pay out about the same amount, and the odds are against you in every single one of them.
-If a waitress actually answers you by telling you which machine she thinks is good then she's playing your naïvete.
+Don't ask a cocktail waitress which slot machines are the loosest—all slots in a casino generally pay out about the same amount, the odds are against you in every single one of them, and the cocktail servers aren't privy to the slot settings.
+If a waitress actually tells you which machine she thinks is good then she's playing your naiveté.
 (More on slot machines.)

 How much to tip dealers